 I was looking through a copy of one of those photo-filled, generic cookbooks that’s put out by magazines like Family Circle, and a recipe for Patatas Bravas caught my eye because it sounded good and I had all the ingredients at hand.
 All I had to do was swap the fried potatoes with baked ones–eliminating a lot of olive oil and fat grams–and tweak the sauce a little, and I had a delicious but healthy tapas or side dish.

-Patatas Bravas (Crisp Spanish Potatoes with Spicy Tomato Sauce)
+Patatas Bravas (Baked Spanish Potatoes with Spicy Tomato Sauce)

 - 1 tablespoon smoked Spanish paprika